One Wallet Bookmakers: Deposit, Withdraw (Instantly) and Bet With Cash Online Using Betting Shops

 To get a card sign up online, then go to a shop where you an pick up a card and link it to yout account.
 Customers can deposit from £1-500 daily or up to £2500 a week, and withday £5-750 daily, or up to £2500 a week.

-Paddy Power's cash card is a little more simple than the others here but offers great limits with deposits and withdrawals as low as £1.
+Paddy Power's Cash Card and Play Card is a little more simple than the others here but offers great limits with deposits and withdrawals as low as £1.
 To get one register online and then get a card from any shop, enter the card number into your online account, set it up along with a PIN, and you've linked your cash card.
 Then take a photo ID with you the first time you use it.

 Paddy Power also uniquely offer a PPlus MasterCard.
 This works like any other MasterCard for online purchases or ATM withdrawals but instead of the money coming from your bank or credit provider it comes straight from your online Paddy Power account balance.
 The annual spend limit is £10,000 or £350 per transaction, for more limits see the PP site.
 There is nothing stopping you having both a Cash Card and Cash Card PPlus linked to the same account.